Kequc/kequtest/readme.md

 # <img alt="kequtest" src="https://github.com/Kequc/kequtest/raw/main/logo.png" width="190" height="85" />

-A clean and lightweight unit test runner using no dependencies.
+A lightweight unit test runner using no dependencies.
 Useful for testing small projects, plugins, things like that quickly.

 You don't need to configure anything to begin testing just run kequtest.